 We don’t recommend using pine as your main firewood source if you can avoid it.
 Its heat output is low while you must contend with smoke, sparks, pops, and mess.

 Pine isn’t a good choice for firewood, but it still has its place on the hearth.
-Instead of using big pieces of pine wood, consider splitting it into kindling.
+Consider splitting it into kindling instead of using big pieces of pine wood.
 It burns quickly and is excellent for starting fires.

 Another possible use for pine is in outdoor campfires.
-Just be prepared to dodge embers and make sure you don’t leave it unattended as you might end up with a bushfire on your hands.
+Be prepared to dodge embers, and don’t leave it unattended, as you might end up with a forest fire on your hands.

 Similar Posts